helsingborg-stad/spm-dragoman/README.md

 # Dragoman
+## DEPRECATED
+Package will not recieve any updates, please use the Dragoman library in https://github.com/helsingborg-stad/spm-daisy instead.

+## About

 Dragoman is a localization and translation manager.
 It uses the built in support for .strings and the Bundle object in order to supply an app with translations